cdelavar/ticket-lifecycle/README.md

 <img src="https://imgur.com/4h1dcX9.png" height="80%" width="80%" alt="Ticket Updates Log"/>
 </p>
 <p>
-Whenever a change is made to the ticket, a log entry will be created in the ticket with details about each update.
+<b>Whenever a change is made to the ticket, a log entry will be created in the ticket with details about each update.</b>
 </p>
 <br />